QCB-Collaboratory/Python-Hackathon-Fall2017/Materials_Resources/Problem-1/Readme.md

 1. In point 3 of Track 1 we visualized the average fluorescence as a function of time.
 The drop in the basal line is called [photo bleaching](https://en.wikipedia.org/wiki/Photobleaching).
 Find a way to fix it and plot the new average fluorescence.

 2. Use the mask obtained in point 5 from Track 1 to examine the fluorescence of each cell.
+If you decided to go directly to Track 2, you can download a sample of mask [here](./Dataset.md).
 Is there still residual photobleaching?
 If yes, correct it per cell.

 3. Let's start by downloading the file ```Notch1KD_JMackNatComm2017_fmaxfmin.hdf5```.
 Import the h5 file into your Python environment.
 This gives you the measures of Fmax and Fmin for each sample.